 Becoming more active in the broader WordPress community allowed me to collaborate with several companies in the ecosystem.
 This led me to eventually focus on contracting for these companies, in addition to maintaining my own client relationships.
 Some of the WordPress companies that I worked with during my freelance career are Yoast (I even have a Yoast avatar as you can see!), WP Engine, Aspen Grove Studios, and Usability Dynamics.

 In 2018, I joined Google, from the very beginning in a CMS focused team primarily building WordPress solutions.
-For several years I was the lead engineer of the Site Kit plugin for WordPress, building the plugin from the ground up and growing it to over 4 million active installations.
-In late 2021 I shifted my focus, co-founding the WordPress Performance Team and subsequently being heavily involved in its projects to enhance performance of the WordPress project, to benefit all websites using the CMS.
+For several years I was the lead engineer of the Site Kit plugin for WordPress, building the plugin from the ground up, leading it to launch, and growing it to over 4 million active installations.

 What I enjoy when building software